-HOUSING AUTHORITY OF COOK COUNTY DEPARTMENT OF PROCUREMENT SERVICES 175 WEST JACKSON BOULEVARD, SUITE 350 CHICAGO, ILLINOIS 60604 Attention: Deborah O'Donnell
+HOUSING AUTHORITY OF COOK COUNTY DEPARTMENT OF PROCUREMENT SERVICES 175 WEST JACKSON BOULEVARD, SUITE 350 CHICAGO, ILLINOIS 60604 ATTENTION: DEBORAH O'DONNELL

-Proposals must clearly indicate the name of the project, "Developers and Owners of Affordable Housing Utilizing Project Based Vouchers (PBV) in Conjunction with IHDA's PSH Development Program", the Specification Number 2018-100-026.
+Proposals must clearly indicate the name of the project, "Developer and Owners of Residential Rental Housing Units Utilizing the Housing Choice Voucher Project Based Vouchers (PBV)", the Specification Number 2021-100-046.
 The name and the address of the Respondent(s) must be clearly printed on all correspondence.